Master's in Finance Program Overview, Tracks and Courses

 Position yourself to become a chartered financial analyst (CFA) or a chartered alternative investment analyst (CAIA)

 You’ll have the option to specialize your degree by choosing from two tracks of study: Investment Management and Corporate Finance.
-In addition, the MSF curriculum is designed to help prepare you to take the CFA and CAIA exams.

 If you choose one of our dual-degree options, you’ll spend your final semesters rounding out your requirements.